zethdeluna/room-homepage/README.md

 The user is able to switch between the pages of a slider by clicking its left and right buttons (seen above in the screenshots).
 I utilized ```useState``` to update the current page of the slider as follows:

 There are 3 total slider pages.
-If the user clicks the "next button" (right arrow), the slider will move from page 1 to page 2.
+If the user clicks the "next" button (right arrow), the slider will move from page 1 to page 2.
 If they click again the slider will move from page 2 to page 3.
 And another click would move from page 3 to page 1.
 Thanks to React's ```useState```, I can update the current state of the slider and set its initial state using

 ```javascript
 const [page, setPage] = useState(1);